Butternut squash chilli, or chili sans carne as I like to call it is loaded with warming spices, beans & earthy-sweet pumpkin.

 It is vegan and easy simple to cook, 10-15 minutes work then you can walk away and let it simmer for an hour!

-It is full of all the flavours you associate with a good Chili Con Carne but completely meat free.
+It is full of all the flavours you associate with a good Chili Con Carne but completely meat-free, much like my vegan chickpea chilli recipe.

-Of course, this is no better, or indeed worse than a beef or pork chili.
+Of course, this is no better, or indeed worse than a beef or pork chilli.

 It is different!
 When I am cooking food sans meat I like to celebrate the difference rather than attempt to substitute meat.